robertpataki/blog.robertpataki.com/source/_posts/2014-12-19-generator-sizzle.markdown

 ## Wrapping it up

 I hope Sizzle makes sense and will be a useful little tool for other developers too.
-I would love to hear your thoughts on how you find using it, and of course if there is any bugs or improvements you'd like to address, please get in touch. <a class="link" href="https://github.com/robertpataki/generator-sizzle" target="_blank">The code is hosted on Github, so any sensible contributions are welcome.</a>
+I would love to hear your thoughts on how you find using it, and of course if there is any bugs or improvements you'd like to address, please get in touch. <a class="link" href="https://github.com/robertpataki/generator-sizzle" target="_blank">The code is hosted on Github, any sensible contributions are welcome.</a>

 I wish you happy sizzling, and I'd like to invite you to leave your comments below :)